JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/animation/animate_euler.rst

 Description
 -----------
-This node mixs between two eulers where the factor for mixing is the time mapped to an input interval---*Duration*.
+This node mixes between two eulers where the factor for mixing is the time mapped to an input interval---*Duration*.

 .. image:: images/animate_euler_node.png
    :width: 160pt